New sources of wind information for NWP

-The ESA Earth-Explorer mission ADM-Aeolus will utilise an active High Spectral Resolution Doppler Wind Lidar (DWL) to retrieve wind observations from both atmospheric molecules, aerosols and cloud particles.
+The ESA Earth-Explorer mission ADM-Aeolus utilises an active High Spectral Resolution Doppler Wind Lidar (DWL) to retrieve wind observations from both atmospheric molecules, aerosols and cloud particles.
 In addition, ADM-Aeolus will provide information on cloud top heights, the vertical distribution of clouds and aerosol properties.

-KNMI is actively involved in several projects for mission support in preparation for launch.
+KNMI has been actively involved in several projects for mission support in preparation for launch and also after launch.
 These include

 In addition we participate actively in an international network for collaborative numerical weather prediction observing system impact experiments, the so-called joint-OSSE.